 414. Diagnosis of Reading Difficulties 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
+This course is part of Ohio's required 12 Semester-Hour Reading Core.
 This course focuses on the skills and knowledge that classroom teachers need to be able to diagnose students' reading difficulties.
 Reading strategies for struggling readers will be a component of this course.
 Additionally, the course will provide students with the opportunity to plan/implement a remedial program that is appropriate for a disabled reader.
 A case study approach will be used and students will receive ample opportunities to apply the skills learned.
 Prerequisites: 2.85 GPA, C- or higher in PSY 101, EDU 230, EIS 285.
 (Fall, Spring)

 416. Seminar in Student Teaching 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 This course is designed to help students integrate principles of teaching with previous coursework and field experiences and to discuss and reflect upon their experiences in student teaching as they assume the role of teacher.
 Effective strategies for building strong collegial relationships and resolving interpersonal conflicts are developed and discussed.
 Professional collaboration strategies such as team teaching and working with paraprofessionals and volunteers are explored.
 Preparation and submission of the edTPA is a central focus of the course.
 Sharing and problem-solving around classroom management, professionalism, planning, instruction, legal issues, and position procurement are also addressed.
+There is an additional fee with this course.
 Prerequisites: 2.85 GPA, C- or higher in whichever of the following courses apply to licensure area: EDU 345 (Primary); 350, 360, 373, 380, 390 (Middle); 366, 376, 386, 396 (AYA); MUS 373, 374 (Music).
 Taken concurrently with EDU 426, 427, 428, 429 or 430.
 (Spring)

-425. Multicultural Literature (R) 3 credit hours.
-Recitation: 3.
-Laboratory: 0.
-Alternative Mode: 0.
+$\textbf{425.
+Multicultural Literature} \ (R) \ 3 \ credit \ hours. \ Recitation: \ 3. \ Laboratory: \ 0. \ Alternative \ Mode: \ 0.$